DT Woodturning

 Do you buy in your dummies readymade?

-A. No the complete dummy is made by Dave.
+A. No the complete dummy is made by me.

-Q. Can you make a totally custom made dummy?
+Q. Can you make a totally custom made dummy to my specific dimensions?

 Q. Which is the best timber to make a dummy from?